KoushalKumar22/Basic-Login-And-New-Account-Page/README.md

 Welcome To Repository for an basic login page and a create account page

-Changes u should make for the new account page to work page to work
+Changes u should make for the new account page to work

 Create a table like given